Umuzi-org/ACN-syllabus/content/agile/kanban-wastes/_index.md

 _db_id: 624
 content_type: topic
 ready: true
-title: A Junior Tech Lead's guide to kanban
+title: Kanban wastes
 ---

-We use a mixture of Scrum and Kanban to get things done.
-The tricky part is the kanban stuff so we'll focus on that.

 You can think of kanban as a way to prioritize work.
 Kanban is a methodology used in professional dev teams and even manufacturing.

-In our case, we want to use it to optimize education.
-We want to make sure that:
+We use Kanban techniques because:
+- it's common in industry, so it's important that junior coders really get it
+- it works really well, we use kanban to keep people moving in the right direction and making sure everyone has the support that they need

+## A good day

+When we are getting things right, then the following should all be true:

 1. students should be working on their highest priority task at all times
 2. students should be working at a sustainable rate, they shouldn't burn themselves out or go too slow